chienlab-bioic/chienlab-bioic.github.io/_posts/2025-01-10-CICCpaper.md

   - paper
 ---

 Congrats to the team on paper acceptance to CICC 2025!
 The paper demonstrates the first biologic monitoring using electrochemical-sensing aptamers to address the needs for in-line monitoring in bioreactors.
 Congrats to the team!
+Paper title: A 0.7pArms Electrochemical Readout IC for Continuous Monitoring of Antibody Biologics in Upstream Biomanufacturing.